Rejoy01/Harmony_Homes/README.md

+## You can access the live version of Harmony Homes [here](https://harmony-homes-rejos-projects.vercel.app/)

 # Harmony Homes: Your Ultimate Property Hub
 Welcome to Harmony Homes, your go-to platform for exploring and discovering properties seamlessly.
 This project aims to provide users with a user-friendly experience to explore available properties, book visits, and interact with property details effortlessly.